strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 In addition to the various ways of using the `populate` parameter in your queries, you can also build a custom controller as a workaround to populate creator fields (e.g., `createdBy` and `updatedBy`).
 This is explained in the dedicated [How to populate creator fields](/dev-docs/api/rest/guides/populate-creator-fields) guide.
 :::

-## Populate all fields and relations, 1 level deep
+## Populate all relations and fields, 1 level deep

 You can return all relations, media fields, components and dynamic zones with a single query.
 For relations, this will only work 1 level deep, to prevent performance issues and long response times.

 To populate everything 1 level deep, add the `populate=*` parameter to your query.

+The following diagram compares data returned by the [FoodAdvisor](https://github.com/strapi/foodadvisor) example application with and without populating everything 1 level deep:

+![Diagram with populate use cases with FoodAdvisor data ](/img/assets/rest-api/populate-foodadvisor-diagram1.png)

 Let's compare and explain what happens with and without this query parameter:

-![Diagram with populate use cases with FoodAdvisor data ](/img/assets/rest-api/populate-foodadvisor-diagram1.png)

 <SideBySideContainer>
 <SideBySideColumn>